-Debbie Pierce, President
+Debbie Pierce, President and CEO

 In January 2016, Debbie Pierce became president of Economic Literacy Colorado after serving on the board of directors for two years.
 She was formerly the Vice President of Media & Community Relations for the Daniels Fund, a $1.3 billion foundation providing nonprofit grants and college scholarships in Colorado, New Mexico, Utah, and Wyoming.
 Prior career experience includes 19 years at the nonprofit Young Americans Center for Financial Education, where she served as Vice President of Communications, Capital Campaign Manager, and Program Director, to name a few roles.
 She also served as Director of Communications at Shalom Cares, and was co-founder and co-owner of a clothing business, Winwoods of Cherry Creek.
 Debbie has served on various boards, including Cherry Creek Chamber of Commerce, Cherry Creek Arts Festival, and Economic Literacy Colorado.
 She is a native of Colorado and earned her education degree from the University of Colorado in Boulder.

 Heidi Conley joined Economic Literacy Colorado in October 1993.
 She attended Metropolitan State College of Denver’s School of Business.
 As an entrepreneur, she has developed websites professionally, and owns an online business.
 Mrs. Conley served as treasurer for her son's Cub Scout Troop.
 She is a graphic design, marketing, and finance consultant for small businesses and non-profits.
 Prior to joining Economic Literacy Colorado she worked in the Training Department at Junior Achievement National Headquarters in Colorado Springs.